Weight Enumerators and Cardinalities for Number-Theoretic Codes: Introduction

 Bibak and Milenkovic \cite{bibak2018weight} defined the binary linear congruence (BLC) code, which is a general class of number-theoretic codes, and derived its Hamming weight enumerator.
-The BLC code includes the binary codes defined by a single linear congruence, e.g., binary VT code \cite{varshamov1965code}, Levenshtein code \cite{levenshtein1966binary}, Helberg code \cite{helberg1993coding}, and odd weight code \cite{nozaki2019bounded}.
-Sakurai \cite{sakurai2018explicit} generalized this result, namely, defined $r$-ary linear congruence code and derived its Hamming weight enumerator.
+The BLC code includes the binary codes defined by a single linear congruence, e.g., the binary VT codes \cite{varshamov1965code}, the Levenshtein codes \cite{levenshtein1966binary}, the Helberg codes \cite{helberg1993coding}, and the odd weight codes \cite{nozaki2019bounded}.
+Sakurai \cite{sakurai2018explicit} generalized this result, namely, defined the $r$-ary linear congruence code and derived its Hamming weight enumerator.
 Moreover, Sakurai \cite{sakurai2018explicit} provided a simple derivation for its Hamming weight enumerator.
-However, those classes of codes do not include several useful number-theoretic codes, e.g., non-binary Tenengolts' code \cite{tenengolts1984nonbinary}, shifted VT (SVT) code \cite{schoeny2017codes}, and non-binary SVT code \cite{schoeny2017novel}.
+However, those classes of codes do not include several useful number-theoretic codes, e.g., the non-binary Tenengolts' codes \cite{tenengolts1984nonbinary}, the shifted VT (SVT) codes \cite{schoeny2017codes}, and the non-binary SVT codes \cite{schoeny2017novel}.

 This paper investigates the simultaneous congruences (SC) code, a general class of non-binary codes defined by multiple non-linear congruences.
-The SC code is a generalization of the $r$-ary linear congruence code and includes non-binary Tenengolts' code, SVT code, and non-binary SVT code.
+This paper provides the definition of the SC code, and to my best knowledge, the SC code is first formulated in this paper.
+The SC code is a generalization of the $r$-ary linear congruence code and includes the non-binary Tenengolts' codes, the SVT codes, and the non-binary SVT codes.
 Furthermore, the SC code includes codes over the ring of integers modulo $r$ and codes defined by the finite Abelian group.
 Unfortunately, it is difficult directly to derive the Hamming weight enumerator for the SC codes.
-Hence, we consider the extended weight enumerator, a generalization of the Hamming weight enumerator, and present a formula for the extended weight enumerator of the SC code.
+Hence, we define the extended weight enumerator, a generalization of the Hamming weight enumerator, and present a formula for the extended weight enumerator of the SC code.
 This formula allows us to derive the weight enumerators and cardinalities for the SC codes.
 Moreover, using this result, the paper derives the Hamming weight enumerators and cardinalities of the non-binary Tenengolts' codes.
 From this, we clarify the parameters which give maximum cardinality of the non-binary Tenengolts' code.
 Furthermore, we show that the formula deduces the MacWilliams identity for the linear codes over the ring of integers modulo $r$.